rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPsychiatry.md

 A quick review of Journal papers reveals the current great breadth and depth of current "cpsy" research and clinical applications.
 A comprehensive professional review of the conceptual field is available at [Nature Molecular Psychiatry](https://www.nature.com/articles/s41380-022-01743-z.pdf).

-As previously noted, it is now the era of generative AI, when the public is widely exposed to LLM-based chatbots and other network-based 'intelligent' advisory services.
+It is now the era of generative AI, when the public is widely exposed to LLM-based chatbots and other network-based 'intelligent' advisory services.
 From a personal perspective, it now only seems a matter of time before FDA-tested and approved commercial online computational psychiatry applications are accepted for "billable clinical consultations" by major healthcare systems and provider management.

 So implementing edge computational psychiatry tools and applications for the Jetson and the upcoming DGX Spark is a worthwhile effort.

-A [python revival of lost ELIZA code](https://github.com/wadetb/eliza) is available for experimenting with basic symbolic chatterbot behavior.
+A [python revival of lost ELIZA code](https://github.com/wadetb/eliza) is available for experimenting with basic symbolic chatterbot behavior, seen running on an AGX Orin DK.
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/76c5cb33-7525-455c-aa02-f5695e4b9255" />